Places of Worship

-- Plan how to ensure physical distancing by calculating 30% of the capacity of the available space.
+- Plan how to ensure physical distancing for 30% of the capacity of the available space.
 This is the maximum number of participants allowed.
-The reduced capacity number includes all participants except children under two years of age.
+The reduced capacity number includes all participants (including staff) except children under two years of age.

-- Remove seating, or if seating is fixed, mark it unavailable or rope it off to ensure a two metre/six foot distance between rows of seating.
-Plan the quantity of seating to allow for a two metre/six foot distance between individuals or household groups by removing seating, or if seating is fixed, marking it unavailable or roping it off.
+- Plan the quantity of seating to allow for a two metre/six foot distance between individuals or household groups by removing seating, or if seating is fixed, marking it unavailable or roping it off.
 If the reduced seating capacity will be less than what is required for the number of attendees, consider re-arranging the schedule of services to provide more, but smaller, services.

-- Plan how to control movement into and out of your facility, and within the space to ensure a two metre/six foot distance.
+- Plan how to control movement into and out of your facility, as well as within the space, to ensure a two metre/six foot distance.
 Separate entrances and exits may not be necessary as participants usually enter and exit within distinct time periods.

 - Discourage movement against the flow of people moving in the space.
 It may be necessary to mark off two metre/six foot distances outside and/or in a vestibule if it is anticipated that lines will form.
 Consider having someone control the flow of traffic.

 - Consider developing a system to RSVP attendance to specific services or events.
 This may also allow for online screening of attendees at the same time.

 - Ensure all water systems (drinking fountains) are safe to use after the prolonged facility shutdown to minimize the risk of diseases associated with water.
 Encourage participants to bring their own water bottles.
 If drinking fountains are available, ensure they are used safely and cleaned and disinfected daily.
-Discontinue use of holy water stoup.
+Discontinue use of a holy water stoup.

 - Develop a schedule for increased routine cleaning and disinfecting.